raineorshine/npm-check-updates/README.md

 ## Known Issues

 - If `ncu` prints output that does not seem related to this package, it may be conflicting with another executable such as `ncu-weather-cli` or Nvidia CUDA.
 Try using the long name instead: `npm-check-updates`.
 - Windows: If npm-check-updates hangs, try setting the package file explicitly: `ncu --packageFile package.json`.
-You can run `ncu --loglevel verbose` to confirm that it was incorrectly waiting for stdin.
+You can run `ncu --logLevel verbose` to confirm that it was incorrectly waiting for stdin.
 See [#136](https://github.com/raineorshine/npm-check-updates/issues/136#issuecomment-155721102).

 ## Problems?